 GOBBLER GUILLOTINE Arrowdynamic Solutions, makers of the Gobbler Guillotine, was one of the first broadhead companies to manufacture a broadhead designed for turkey hunting.
 They didn’t simply design another broadhead and slap a cool turkey name on it; they built a broadhead designed to take the head off a cocky tom.
 The Diamond Edition Gobbler Guillotine has four 3-inch blades that create a 3×3 cutting width so even if your aim is slightly off, you will still hit your mark.
 When the razor-sharp blades pile into a turkey’s neck, the result is usually the same: the bird either loses its head and drops in its tracks or keeps its head and drops in its tracks.
 In either case, no tracking is required.
 The blades on the Diamond Edition have beefed up titanium blades that don’t require sleeves over them like previous models.
 The blades are reversible so each head can be used multiple times.
 When one side is worn out, flip them over and you’re ready to hunt.
 The blades swing sideways so they can be stored in a quiver.
 The only bad thing about the broadhead is it is designed for head shots only.
 Do ****you see anything wrong with this picture?
 The tom is missing his head.
 This is what happens when a Guillotine comes into contact with a turkey’s head.

 AUTHOR BIRD – The author has hunted all over the country for a variety of game animals.
 Chasing turkeys with stick and string is one of his favorite hunting sports.

 Not for the faint of heart.

-GRAPHIC IMAGE WARNING!!
+GRAPHIC IMAGE WARNING AT END OF GALLERY.
 Taking a turkey with archery gear is one of the ultimate challenges in all of hunting.
 Here’s what to use on the business end of your arrows.